tembo-io/website/landing/src/content/blog/2024-02-08-geospatial-stack/index.md

 (18 rows)
 ```

-## 2. Using PostGIS to power insights from your data
+## Using PostGIS functions to power insights

 PostGIS provides functions, indexes and operators to analyze the geospatial attributes in the data.
 Let's explore of few interesting insights we could gather from the data set.